 Misconception 2: Interactions should focus only on the immediate next steps.

 When meeting with the FDA, sponsors often tend to focus narrowly on what is immediately ahead.
-For example, a sponsor preparing to submit an IND may be concerned about specific IND-enabling nonclinical studies or the adequacy of its CMC information to open the IND.
+For example, a sponsor preparing to submit an IND may be concerned about specific IND-enabling nonclinical studies or the adequacy of its chemistry, manufacturing, and controls (CMC) information to open the IND.

 Although it is important to clear the obstacles immediately ahead, it is equally imperative to have the end goal in mind.
 While determining whether results from a particular rat study are sufficient to open an IND, a sponsor should not forget to ask whether its proposed Phase 3 clinical study—which may take place months or years down the road—will support the product’s indication.
 Engaging early on with questions about the adequacy of the entire program will help sponsors anticipate and avoid pitfalls, articulate risks and opportunities to investors, and achieve approval in the shortest and least painful way possible.